The Red Shoes

 ‘Heartbeat’ Doorstep Theatre

-Lockdown has created a situation for many where we have been cut off and isolated from one another and the familiar way of life that we knew.
+Lockdown created a situation for many where we have been cut off and isolated from one another and the familiar way of life that we knew.
 Live performances were stopped and online connection took over, but as the weeks and months passed, people craved that live, visceral contact.

 Heartbeat is a joint project with Wassail Theatre, funded by Arts Council England.
 The project aims to create theatre which is tactile, intimate, and touching (in the heartfelt sense!).
 Performances create a sense of fun and connection, bringing joy and recognition to the local community.